 The general rule is that federal contracting agencies give past performance credit to teaming partners and named subcontractors during the proposal evaluation stage.
 Using a teaming partner can improve your past performance evaluation scores and lead to more awards of government contracts.
 See information about government contract bundling.

 Make sure that your proposal writing strategies lead to competitive government bids: Everyone knows that key to getting federal small business government contracts is to submit a competitive proposal.
 However, the data shows that many small businesses struggle with writing strong technical proposals or fall short of meeting the solicitation’s source selection evaluation criteria.
 See information about Does Force Majeure Clauses Apply to Federal Government Contracts COVID 19

 Understanding how the federal government evaluates your contract proposal and the rules that source selection teams must follow puts your business in a better position to write a winning proposal.
 This critical element can substantially improve small business ideas and propel success in getting government contracts.

 Responding to the minimum solicitation requirements generally, do not lead to contract award.
 Knowing how to write a proposal that focuses on how to get more technical strengths is one of the proven best small business contract ideas for getting government small business contracts.

 GAO protests show that bidders typically beat the competition by writing a superior technical proposal.
 Simply writing to the basic solicitation requirements may save you from being eliminated.
 However, more technical strengths ultimate gets the award.
 Find out more about protesting government contract awards.

-The above are only but a few of the best ideas for getting government contracts for small business firms.
+The above are only but a few of the best ideas for how to get a government contract for small businesses.
 See also Small Business Set Aside Bid Protests.

-For additional questions, or to use our government contract consulting services, call Watson & Associates, LLC for more small business federal contract ideas at 1-866-601-5518.
+For additional questions, or to use our government relations services and consulting, call Watson & Associates, LLC for more small business government contract ideas at 1-866-601-5518.
 We offer a FREE Initial Consultation.